GraemeFulton/recordsticking/wp-content/plugins/photo-gallery/readme.txt

 Enable Google+ button.
 Choose whether to have Google+ social sharing button enabled in the pop-up or not.

 (for Slideshow View only)
 Enable image title.
-Choose whether to display image titles during the slideshow or not.
+Choose whether to display gallery image titles during the slideshow or not.
 Title position.
 Set the position of the title using the available options.
 Enable image description.
-Choose whether to display image description during the slideshow or not.
+Choose whether to display gallery image description during the slideshow or not.
 Description position.
 Set the position of the description using the available options.
 Enable slideshow music.
 Choose whether to have background audio track during the slideshow or not.
 Music URL.
 Provide the URL of the audio track to play during the slideshow.